 CONS

-Energy Spent on Adjustment The plan you thought was perfect may have only had suggestions for water and electricity line placement, but with your specific lot this may not be possible.
-You may need to have your plumber or electrician around much longer to work around this obstacle or hire an architect or designer to make the adjustments for you and to make matters worse, sometimes an architect may be forced to have the entire plan must be redone.
+The plan you considered flawless might have only included suggestions for the placement of water and electricity lines, but this may not be feasible with your particular lot.
+You may need to keep your plumber or electrician on site longer to navigate this issue, or you might have to hire an architect or designer to make the necessary adjustments.
+To complicate matters further, an architect might sometimes need to completely redo the plan.

 Comments